OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMediaClock3.rst

     .. cpp:function:: OcaStatus SetCurrentRate(OcaMediaClockRate Rate, OcaONo TimeSourceONo)

         Sets the clock rate and the ONo of the associated **OcaTimeSource** object.
-The return value indicates whether the value was successfully set.
 Optional method, may not be supported in all implementations.

         This method has id ``3.4``.